sdslabs/slack-utils/README.md

 // nick is the username of the user to send the message to
-// username is the username used by the webhook api.postMessage('message', 'channel', 'username') api.sendMessage('message', 'nick', 'username')
+// username is the username used by the webhook api.postMessage('message', 'channel', 'username')

+// The icon can be set as final parameter in various ways (optional) api.postMessage('message', 'channel', 'username', ":ghost:") api.postMessage('message', 'channel', 'username', "ghost") // this is converted to an emoji api.postMessage('message', 'channel', 'username', "https://www.gravatar.com/avatar/e") // A valid image url

+// Sendmessage currently does not support icons api.sendMessage('message', 'nick', 'username')

 info = api.UserInfoById('U025QJXBB') //returns cached user info